ashedwards/ILPO/README.md

     [[A][B]]

 where [A] is an image of the state and [B] is an image of the next state.
 These images are concatenated together side by side to form a single image.
 This demonstration must also be in a folder that consists only of demonstrations of this form.
-We do not have any examples for this, but it will automatically be created if you create expert data for AI2-Thor.

 This representation was borrowed from the pix2pix [implementation](https://github.com/affinelayer/pix2pix-tensorflow).
 So you could also try out the datasets from that code.
 While those are not RL demonstrations, LPN could potentially be used for learning multimodal outputs from static datasets.